achinhchin/Windows-Terminal-setup/readme.md

 ## **2. Install and setup Terminal software**

 ### **2.1 Install Terminal software**

+Type these command in your terminal

 > **Note**
 >
-> Type these command in your terminal
+> If problem about administrator permission occured, type "*sudo*" in front of that command.

 1. Install [Scoop](https://scoop.sh/).
 ```